supernnova/SuperNNova/docs/configuration/index.rst

 ======================  ============  ==================================================================
---data                    bool        if True, launch data creation --dump_dir                str         path where data and models are dumped --redshift                str         Host redshift used in classification: zpho, zspe or None --norm                    str         Feature normalization: None, perfilter, global --source_data             str         Data source: photometry or salt --no_overwrite            bool        If True, overwrite preprocessed dir when creating database --data_fraction           float       Fraction of data to use
+--data                    bool        if True, launch data creation --dump_dir                str         path where data and models are dumped --norm                    str         Feature normalization used in training/validation: None, perfilter, global, cosmo, cosmo_quantile
+--redshift                str         Host redshift used in training/validation: zpho, zspe or None --source_data             str         Data source: photometry or salt --no_overwrite            bool        If True, overwrite preprocessed dir when creating database --data_fraction           float       Fraction of data to use